ChrisWhealy/geonames_hana/README.md

 <a name="initial-deployment"></a>
 ## Initial Deployment

-1. Build and deploy the `/db` folder.
+1. **Build and deploy the `/db` folder**
     This will deploy the CDS data model to your HANA instance and load ***some*** of the tables with static data

-1. Run the `/srv` service to start the server.
-When this server starts for the very first time, the two main database tables will be empty.
-Go to the `/admin` screen and press the "Refresh Server Data" button.
+1. **Run the `/srv` service to start the server**
+    When this server starts for the very first time, the two main database tables containing the dynamic data will be empty.
+To populate (or refresh) these two tables, go to the `/admin` screen and press the "Refresh Server Data" button.
 This will download two ZIP files per country from <http://geonames.org> (approximately 500 files), unzip each one, then transfer the tab-delimited text data into the two main database tables:
     * `ORG_GEONAMES_GEONAMES`
     * `ORG_GEONAMES_ALTERNATENAMES`

-***WARNING***
+### The "No Country" Country

-The `ORG_GEONAMES_BASE_GEO_COUNTRIES` table contains data for not only all 252 countries in the world, but also a special country with the non-standard ISO country code `XX`.
+The `ORG_GEONAMES_BASE_GEO_COUNTRIES` table contains one row for each of the 252 countries in the world.
+However, there is also a special "no country" country that uses the non-standard ISO code `XX`.

-This country code exists in order to identify geopolitical information that does ***not*** belong to any particular country (such as underwater features in international waters).
-However, the geopolitical data falling into this category is ***not*** downloaded from the expected `XX.zip` file, but instead from `no-country.zip`.
+This is a dummy country code and from a technical perspective, is needed to satisfy the foreign key requirements of the data model; however, it is also needed because data is present for geopolitical features that do ***not*** belong to any particular country (such as underwater features in international waters).

+Again, to satisfy foreign key requirements, country `XX` has been arbitrarily assigned to continent code `EU` for Europe.

-Data belonging to country `XX` must be treated as a special case in various parts of the coding (E.G. See [`srv/loader.js`](./srv/loader.js#L25))
+And just to keep you on your toes, the geopolitical data belonging to country `XX` is ***not*** downloaded from the expected `XX.zip` file, but instead from `no-country.zip`.
+Consequently, there are several places in the coding where data belonging to country `XX` must be treated as a special case (E.G. In [`srv/loader.js`](./srv/loader.js#L25) or [`srv/admin.html`](./srv/admin.html))

 [Top](#user-content-top)